 Posted by: Tim Smaby, PhD, CFA, FRM Vice President, Advanced Designations, Kaplan Schweser

-The CFA® exam covers a lot of material, and to be successful, you need to have an effective plan of action to master those concepts and be ready as you can be for exam day.
-Following is some important advice as you prepare your own study plan.
+The CFA® exam is actually three exams, and each covers a lot of material.
+To be successful, you need to have an effective plan of action to master those concepts and be ready as you can be for exam day.
+Here is some advice that can help you prepare your own study plan.

 CFA Institute recommends 300 hours of study, and our experience is that 300 hours is the minimum that most people need to be successful.
 In order to put in that many hours over 6 to 9 months, you need to be putting in the time and effort every week.
 Don’t try to cram everything into the last few months; starting late and cramming is a recipe for failure.